markadev/AppleII-Disk-Clacker/README.md

 their datasheets to find substitutes.
 I also created a shared [Mouser Project](https://www.mouser.com/Tools/Project/Share?AccessID=db4092a81a) that you can use to check part availability and add all the components from the table to your cart at once.

+If you're located in the US then you could [order 3 PCBs from OSH Park](https://oshpark.com/shared_projects/GrWe0x9J) for a reasonable amount, or any cheap PCB manufacturer that you're comfortable with can do it.

 | Reference | Qty | Value             | Mfr                  | MfrPartNo        | MouserPartNo         |
 |-----------|-----|-------------------|----------------------|------------------|----------------------|
 |  C1       |  1  | 0.1µ              | Vishay               | A104K15X7RF5TAA  | 594-A104K15X7RF5TAA  |